 To be precise, PET (and Egger's regression test) fits a model to describe the relationship between the effect sizes and their standard error, which is a measure of *imprecision*, so that the intercept then represents the predicted effect when imprecision is at zero (i.e., when precision is perfect).

+Fixed.

 p.
 13: "PEESE fits a weighted quadratic relationship between effect size and precision."